crisson/quickrest/README.md

   /**
    * An object with the methods {log, info, warn, error}.
 Defaults to a
-   * noop logger if left undefined is provided.
+   * noop logger if left undefined.
    * @type {Object}
    */
   logger: console,